 The Teams Rooms resource account needs a Teams Rooms Pro license assigned to it.
 Speaker attribution is not supported on the Teams Rooms Basic license.[20]

-Note: If a customer is still using the legacy Teams Rooms Standard or Teams Rooms Pro license, Intelligent Speaker features will work with both licenses.
+Note: If you are still using the legacy Teams Rooms Standard or Teams Rooms Premium license, Intelligent Speaker features will work with both licenses.

 How about user licenses?

 The meeting organizer needs at least an E1 or A1 license in order to create the meeting.
-Their ability to permit recording and transcription is based on the meeting policy assigned to them. this gets discussed further down.
+Their ability to permit recording and transcription is based on the Teams AI policy assigned to them.
+This gets discussed later.

 Attendees whose voice you want attributed in the transcript must be members of the same tenant as the meeting organizer.
-They also need to be able to sign in to teams and record their biometric voiceprint.
-The ability to record your voiceprint is also controller by a meeting policy, discussed later in the “Create/Edit Teams Meeting Policies” section below.
+They also need to be able to sign in to Teams and record their biometric voiceprint.
+The ability to record a voiceprint is also controller by a Teams AI policy, discussed in the "Create/Edit Teams Policies" section below.

 In the scenario above, the meeting organizer (who does not have a Copilot license) cannot use Copilot and will not get an intelligent meeting recap, but you will as you have a Copilot license.
 I made a table below to help explain this and other licensing add-on scenarios.
 The below is above and beyond the E1/A1 minimum license.